Alcibiades: Defection to Achaemenid Empire in Asia Minor

 On his arrival in the local Persian court, Alcibiades won the trust of the powerful satrap and made several policy suggestions which were well received.
 According to Thucydides, Alcibiades immediately began to do all he could with Tissaphernes to injure the Peloponnesian cause.
 At his urging, the satrap reduced the payments he was making to the Peloponnesian fleet and began delivering them irregularly.
 Alcibiades next advised Tissaphernes to bribe the generals of the cities to gain valuable intelligence on their activities.
 Lastly, and most importantly, he told the satrap to be in no hurry to bring the Persian fleet into the conflict, as the longer the war dragged out the more exhausted the combatants would become.
 This would allow the Persians to more easily conquer the region in the aftermath of the fighting.
 Alcibiades tried to convince the satrap that it was in Persia's interest to wear both Athens and Sparta out at first, "and after docking the Athenian power as much as he could, forthwith to rid the country of the Peloponnesians".

 Although Alcibiades's advice benefited the Persians, it was merely a means to an end; Thucydides tells us that his real motive was to use his alleged influence with the Persians to effect his restoration to Athens.
 Alcibiades was one of several Greek aristocrats who took refuge in the Achaemenid Empire following reversals at home, other famous ones being Themistocles, Demaratos or Gongylos.
-According to Thucydides (Thuc.8.47), Alcibiades also advised the Achaemenid king (Darius II), and therefore he may also have traveled to Susa or Babylonia to encounter him.
+According to Thucydides (Thuc.8.47), Alcibiades also advised the Achaemenid king (Darius II), and therefore he may have traveled to Susa or Babylonia to encounter him.